 From handbags to sunglasses, luggage to diaper bags, keychains to lipstick cases, The NPD Group knows what accessories are selling, where they’re selling best, and who is doing the buying.

-Because we collect information from more than 1,200 retailer partners representing 165,000 stores worldwide and field 12 million consumer surveys each year, The NPD Group is recognized by the industry, the media, and others as the leading source of research and solutions for the fashion accessories markets.
+Because we collect information from more than 1,300 retailers, including both e-commerce and brick-and-mortar, and field 12 million consumer surveys each year, The NPD Group is recognized by the industry, the media, and others as the leading source of research and solutions for the fashion accessories markets.

 We take our robust data and industry expertise and combine it with your data or third-party data to address your business issues, from opportunity identification to program evaluation.

 Track sales of accessories in department stores and national chains.
 The NPD Group delivers the most detailed point-of-sale (POS) information available in the accessories industry to guide your critical business decisions.

 Understand who is buying accessories, and how, why, and where they are shopping.
 Based on market research information straight from consumers, the service delivers an unmatched view across all retail channels in the U.S. In Canada, the Consumer Tracking Service focuses on apparel.

 Account Level Reports

 These reports enable retailers who choose this option to share their information with approved vendors, allowing vendors to analyze business performance at specific retailers down to the item level in many instances.
 By making this report available to their vendors, retailers can work together with them to optimize performance.
 These reports may only be made available with the express permission of the retailer.

 Checkout is the gold standard consumer receipt panel for tracking and analyzing consumer behavior across general merchandise and foodservice.
 We offer the most robust e-commerce data plus tailored analytics to help you keep current customers and win new ones.